 - TB certificate (if from a listed country)

-- Letter from other parent (if alive, consenting to child travelling with you)
+- Letter from the other parent consenting to the child travelling with you

-For comprehensive guidance on document standards, certified translations, and evidence formatting, see our UK visa supporting documents checklist.
-The UK visa application form guide also covers the online application steps and common mistakes that lead to refusal.
+For document standards and certified translations, see our UK visa supporting documents checklist.
+The UK visa application form guide covers the online steps and the mistakes that commonly cause refusals.

 Your Child Also Needs a Child Student Visa

-Before or alongside your Parent of a Child Student Visa application, your child must apply for a Child Student Visa (£558 from 8 April 2026) with a Confirmation of Acceptance for Studies (CAS) from a licensed UK independent school.
-Both applications can be submitted simultaneously, which simplifies the financial requirement assessment.
-The Child Student Visa is valid up to age 17, but your accompanying parent visa ends at age 12.
+Before or alongside your application, your child applies for a Child Student Visa (£558 from 8 April 2026) with a CAS from a licensed UK independent school.
+Submitting both together simplifies the financial assessment.
+The child's visa runs to age 17 — but your accompanying visa ends at 12.

 Key Differences: Parent Visa vs Child Student Visa